Social, Moral, Spiritual and Cultural Development

-At Crispin School the personal development of students is a fundamental part of the academic and pastoral work of the school.
+At Crispin the personal development of students is a fundamental part of the academic and pastoral work.
 To this end, we want to develop students spiritually, morally, socially and culturally and ensure that they are treated as individuals.

 We aim to deliver spiritual, moral, social and cultural (SMSC) education through all aspects of school life; curriculum, PSHE, extra curricular activities, school trips, the pastoral system, assemblies as well as themed events.
 No school can effectively promote the personal development of its young people without the partnership of parents and the wider community.
 We therefore do our best to engage these key stakeholders in this endeavour and work closely with them whenever possible.

 For information on how SMSC is integrated into the Curriculum, please see the Year 7, 8, and 9 Curriculum overviews below which identifies where SMSC and British values are integrated within the Curriculum.

 - Kind and Happy

 These are the 5 elements connect with SMSC and we reinforce expectations that we want all our students to follow these throughout their life in school.

 Crispin has a very clear ethos in terms of the way we treat ourselves and each other.

 - We offer positive and realistic examples and role models for students to follow;

 - We provide opportunities for reflection, discussion, advice and support to enable them to set personal goals and develop self-awareness and self esteem;